Jason Vargas dazzles in Royals’ 4-0 victory over Indians

-Vargas, who improved to 7-3, missed most of last year recovering from Tommy John surgery and has come back strong this season with a 2.08 ERA.
+They also helped the game breeze along in 2 hours, 19 minutes, the fastest game played by the Royals this season.

-He was at his best with runners on base.
-Vargas induced four double plays, helping him avoid trouble all evening.
+The pitching was superb on both sides with Royals’ nemesis Josh Tomlin looking to add to his string of success.
+He carried a four-game winning streak against the Royals into Friday, the most recent triumph a complete game of his own last Sunday in Cleveland.

-Vargas and Tomlin matched zeroes through five innings, when the Royals scratched a run on the strength of Lorenzo Cain’s legs and replay official Bill Duplissea.
+Vargas and Tomlin matched zeroes through five innings, when the Royals scratched a run on the strength of Lorenzo Cain’s legs and team replay official Bill Duplissea.

 With one out in the sixth, Alcides Escobar roped a single up the middle, the Royals’ first hit and base runner since the second inning.